0chain/zwalletcli/README.md

 ### 1. Installation

 **Prerequisites**
-Install Go , an open-source programming language, from the links below based on your operating system.
+Install Go, an open-source programming language based on your operating system from the links below.
-- Go: Installation instructions for Mac, Linux, and Windows can be found [here](https://go.dev/doc/install).
+- Go: Mac, Linux, and Windows installation instructions can be found [here](https://go.dev/doc/install).

 **Procedures**